 Some examples of reasons may include:

-After putting a reason, you’ll then select the items and the amount (they can be in full units, cases, or even ounces).
+After putting a reason, you’ll then select the items and the amount.
+They can be in full units, cases, or even a specific measurement (oz, ml, etc.).

 Why should I use depletions?